Kali-Hac/3D-skeleton-based-person-re-ID-survey/README.md

 ##  Skeleton-Based Person Re-Identification
 ### Datasets
-Overview of commonly-used benchmark datasets for **skeleton-based person re-identification** and their statistics.
+Overview of commonly-used benchmark datasets for **3D skeleton-based person re-identification** and their statistics.
 The number of skeletons in the training set is estimated and reported.
 “Ego” denotes a single or egocentric view.
 We also include person re-ID datasets with 2D/3D skeletons estimated from RGB videos.

 | **# Datasets**    | **Year** | **Source**                  | **# ID** | **# Skeleton** | **# View** |
 |-------------------|:--------:|-----------------------------|:--------:|---------------:|:----------:|